Climate Change and Nature Blog Series No 4

 About the author: Colin is Reader in Ecology at the University of York, where he leads a group of researchers studying spatial patterns in ecology and conservation biology in the UK and globally.
 He previously worked for A Rocha Portugal and A Rocha Lebanon and is now a trustee of A Rocha UK.
 As a member of his local parish church, Colin also advises the Diocese of York on environmental matters.

 This blog was written for A Rocha UK’s Wild Christian email, June 2021.
+Read part 5 in our climate and nature blog series here.
 Sign up here to receive future Wild Christian emails